Desert Mountain Scottsdale Real Estate Market Report — June 2026

 Apache Peak

-Custom estate village with elevated lots and dramatic mountain views.
-Lot sizes from roughly half-acre up to three-acre parcels.
-Among the most coveted view corridors in Desert Mountain.
+Custom estate village with elevated lots from half-acre to three-acre parcels.
+Among the most coveted view corridors in the community.

 Cochise

 Mid-range custom and semi-custom homes adjacent to the Cochise/Geronimo clubhouse complex.
-Includes patio home options and the original Cochise course frontage.
-One of the more active resale segments.
+Patio home options and original Cochise course frontage.

 Geronimo